The Magic Boomerang

 The Magic Boomerang is an Australian children's adventure series set in rural Australia.
 It was produced by Pacific Films and aired on the ABC in Australia.

 Synopsis

 The show follows the adventures of a young boy who can stop time by throwing a magic boomerang.

 International screenings

-Episodes of The Magic Boomerang were also screened in Canada, United Kingdom, Italy and Zimbabwe.
+Episodes of The Magic Boomerang were also screened in Canada, United Kingdom, Italy Ireland and Zimbabwe.

 Remaining episodes

 The National Film and Sound Archive holds 25 episodes, while the National Archives of Australia holds copies of all 45 episodes in their audio-visual collection.